C-Otto/rebalance-lnd/README.md

   -l, --list-candidates
-                        list candidate channels for rebalance -o, --outgoing        lists channels with less than 50% of the funds on the remote side
-  -i, --incoming        (default) lists channels with less than 50% of the
-                        funds on the local side
+                        list candidate channels for rebalance -o, --outgoing        lists channels with less than 50% of the funds on the remote side -i, --incoming        (default) lists channels with less than 50% of the funds on the local side

 rebalance:
   Rebalance a channel.
 You need to specify at least the 'from' channel (-f) or the 'to' channel (-t).

   -f CHANNEL, --from CHANNEL
                         Channel ID of the outgoing channel (funds will be taken from this channel).
 You may also use -1 to choose a random candidate.
   -t CHANNEL, --to CHANNEL
                         Channel ID of the incoming channel (funds will be sent to this channel).
 You may also use -1 to choose a random candidate.
   -a AMOUNT, --amount AMOUNT
                         Amount of the rebalance, in satoshis.
-If not specified, the amount computed for a perfect rebalance will be used (up to the maximum of 4,294,967 satoshis) -e EXCLUDE, --exclude EXCLUDE
+If not specified, the amount computed for a perfect rebalance will be used (up to the maximum of 4,294,967 satoshis)
+  -e EXCLUDE, --exclude EXCLUDE
-                        Exclude the given channel ID as the outgoing channel (no funds will be taken out of excluded channels) --fee-factor FEE_FACTOR
+                        Exclude the given channel ID as the outgoing channel (no funds will be taken out of excluded channels)
+  --fee-factor FEE_FACTOR
-                        (default: 1.0) Compare the
-                        costs against the expected income, scaled by this factor.
+                        (default: 1.0) Compare the costs against the expected income, scaled by this factor.
 As an example, with --fee-factor 1.5, routes that cost at most 150% of the expected earnings are tried.
 Use values smaller than 1.0 to restrict routes to only consider those earning more/costing less.
+  --fee-limit FEE_LIMIT
+                        If set, only consider rebalance transactions that cost up to the given number of satoshis.
 ```

 ### List of channels